praneshr/react-diff-viewer/README.md

 A simple and beautiful text diff viewer component made with [Diff](https://github.com/kpdecker/jsdiff) and [React](https://reactjs.org).

-Inspired from Github's diff viewer, it includes features like split view, inline view, word diff, line highlight and more.
+Inspired from Github diff viewer, it includes features like split view, inline view, word diff, line highlight and more.
 It is highly customizable and it supports almost all languages.

 ## Install